collapsed-stacks/startups/questions/8272/what-are-the-possible-risks-of-establishing-an-online-fashion-store.md

 - tagged: `startup-costs`
 - score: 2

-<p>Suppose, I want to import product from China and sell it to the local market through an online business.</p>
+Suppose, I want to import product from China and sell it to the local market through an online business.

-<p>First, I establish an web-site.
-Then, I import product from China and keep it in my store hoping to sell.</p>
+First, I establish an web-site.
+Then, I import product from China and keep it in my store hoping to sell.

-<p>What risks can I face?</p>
+What risks can I face?

-<p>I am concerted about possibility of low customers or low sales.</p>
+I am concerted about possibility of low customers or low sales.

 ## Answer 8280